Expertise.com

 • What are Bloomington's reporting requirements for private employers when hiring new or returning employees?

 In Bloomington, companies are obligated to furnish details about new and certain returning employees to the Indiana New Hire Reporting Center.
-This submission, due within 20 days from the commencement or recommencement of employment, must encompass the employee's personal data, hire date, social security number, and the employer's identification details.
+This submission, due within 20 days from the commencement or recommencement of employment, must encompass the employee's personal data, hire date, Social Security number, and the employer's identification details.
 Firms also have the flexibility to generate digital new hire reports, provided all requisite data is included.

 • What are the rules in Bloomington regarding employers asking job applicants about their criminal history?